2060-io/hologram-concieragent-demo-vs/refresh.md

 If you get a `404 Not Found`, check:
 1. Bot server is running (`pnpm start`)
-2. Logo file exists at project root: `ls -la logo.png`
+2. Logo file exists in assets folder: `ls -la assets/logo.png`
 3. Static file serving is configured in `src/bot.ts`

 ---